desy-ml/cheetah/docs/coordinate_system.md

 <https://www.classe.cornell.edu/bmad/>

-The transverse coordinates $(x, xp, y, yp)$ are identical to the Bmad coordinates.
+The transverse coordinates $(x, px, y, py)$ are identical to the Bmad coordinates.

 The longitudinal coordinate in Bmad is defined as